 Family Educational Rights and Privacy Act of 1974 (FERPA)

 Ithaca College complies with the Family Educational Rights and Privacy Act of 1974.
 This act was designed to protect the privacy of education records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Education records are defined as records that are directly related to a “student” and maintained by an educational agency or institution by a party acting for the agency or institution.
-FERPA affords every student the following rights with respect to his or her education records:
+The below information is a direct quote from the FERPA policy provided by the United States government, which does not reflect the Ithaca College policy on gendered language.
+FERPA affords every student the following rights with respect to their education records:

 - The right to inspect and review the student’s education records within a reasonable period of time, but in no case longer than 45 days once a student has submitted a request.
 A student should submit to the registrar, dean, department chairperson, or other appropriate official a written request that identifies the records he or she wishes to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 Records Exempt: The law exempts from student access some school records under specific conditions, which include